projectcontour/contour/design/ingressroute-v1-design.md

 - `services` under the `match` struct are renamed to `backends`
 - `services` struct previously had a `name` parameter, now it has a set of options which define the protocol to implement for that specific backend
-- `match` previously took a string arguement which was the pathPrefix to route on, now this has been moved to a `path` parameter under the `match` struct
+- `match` previously took a string argument which was the pathPrefix to route on, now this has been moved to a `path` parameter under the `match` struct
 - `tcpproxy`: Is removed and replaced by a `supported protoco` defined in the route
 - Annotations on Kubernetes services are removed which previously defined what ports to proxy TLS connections to, etc
 - **TODO**: Investigate moving from `spec.status` to the built-in [status sub resource type](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#status-subresource).